Omerdahan84/exercises/README.md

+#exercises
-# This repo includes exercises from intro2cs 2022
+This repo includes exercises from intro2cs 2022